 - Savella (milnacipran)

-In the same survey, however, 30 percent of respondents tried using medical marijuana for managing their fibromyalgia symptoms:
+In the same survey, 30 percent of respondents tried using medical marijuana for managing their fibromyalgia symptoms:

 Believe it or not, 60% of them found cannabis to be highly effective and 33% said that it helps a little.

-Let me put that into perspective — out of 450 fibromyalgia patients who tried medical cannabis, 405 said that cannabis helped them in some way.
-270 of those said that it helped them A LOT.
+Let me put that into perspective—out of 450 fibromyalgia patients who tried medical cannabis, 405 said that cannabis helped them in some way.
+270 of those said that it helped them a lot.

-As a matter of fact, here is what the survey concluded:
+Here is what the survey concluded:

 Medical marijuana is far more effective at treating symptoms of fibromyalgia than any of the three prescription drugs approved by the Food and Drug Administration to treat the disorder.

 Research on using cannabis for fibromyalgia is actually a big green light